IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 ## Device actions - factory reset
 {: #device-actions-factory-reset}

-You can initiate the factory reset action from the {{site.data.keyword.iot_short_notm}} dashboard or from the REST API.
+You can initiate the factory reset action by using the {{site.data.keyword.iot_short_notm}} dashboard or by using the REST API.

-To initiate a device factory reset using the REST API, issue a POST request to:
+To initiate a device factory reset by using the REST API, issue a POST request to:

 `https://<org>.internetofthings.ibmcloud.com/api/v0002/mgmt/requests`